 Uchi offers a 10-course om sake menu.
 Jeffrey’s of Austin is another staple for fine dining.
 This steakhouse features a 42-ounce Beeman Family Ranch porterhouse, Gulf fried oysters, and an extensive caviar menu.

-After dinner, return to one of the many most popular luxury hotels in the area.
-Most hotels are within a two-mile radius of Travis Heights ranging from South Congress to Downtown.
-Two of the best options near Travis Heights and Downtown include the Four Seasons Hotel and the vacation rental Travis Heights Modern I.
+After dinner, return to one of the most popular luxury hotels in the area.
+Most hotels are within a two-mile radius of Travis Heights, ranging from South Congress to Downtown.
+Two best options near Travis Heights and Downtown include the Four Seasons Hotel and the Travis Heights Modern I vacation rental.

 Located on San Jacinto Blvd., Four Seasons embodies luxury.
-The stunning rooms and suites offer lakeside views, a flat-screen tv, free parking, a swimming pool, a state-of-the-art spa and fitness center, and in-room dining.
-For those with larger families, the Travis Heights Modern I is one of the best vacation homes I’ve found in Austin, Texas.
+The stunning rooms and suites offer lakeside views, a flat-screen TV, free parking, a swimming pool, a state-of-the-art spa and fitness center, and in-room dining.
+For those with larger families, the Travis Heights Modern I is one of the best vacation homes in Austin, Texas.
 Some of our favorite must-see attractions in Travis Heights include:

 - Circuit of the Americas